jander99/cloudfoundry-conjur-buildpack/README.md

 #### Push with `meta-buildpack`

-As described in the [`meta-buildpack` documentation](https://github.com/cf-platform-eng/meta-buildpack#how-it-works) the Conjur decorate buildpack will **ONLY** be invoked in the following scenarios:
+Before running `cf push`, ensure that:

-+ `cf push` with `meta-buildpack` installed and at the top of list of buildpacks.
++ `meta-buildpack` is installed and at the top of list of buildpacks
-+ `cf push` with the `meta-buildpack` specified in app's manifest.
++ No buildpack is specified in your application's manifest
-+ `cf push -b meta-buildpack`
++ You will not specify a buildpack with the `-b` flag on `cf push`

+If any of these conditions are not met, follow the [alternate usage directions](#custom-buildpack-usage) below.

-Assuming the app is bound to a Conjur service instance, pushing the app will result in the Conjur buildpack being invoked, as well as the language buildpack.
-The secrets specified in the `secrets.yml` file will then be available in the session environment variables at the start of the app.
+Once you run `cf push`, assuming the app is bound to a Conjur service instance, the `meta-buildpack` will first invoke the appropriate language buildpack and then any decorator buildpacks (including the Conjur Buildpack).
+The secrets specified in the `secrets.yml` file will be available in the session environment variables at the start of the app.

+#### <a name="custom-buildpack-usage"></a>Usage for users with custom buildpacks

+To retrieve secrets without using `meta-buildpack` you can simply:

++ copy the contents of the `./lib` directory in this repository to the `./.profile.d` directory relative to your app's root directory.

+When your application starts the secrets specified in the `secrets.yml` file will now be available in the session environment variables at the start of the app.

 ## Development